 A payment, if properly earmarked for an almost expiring debt, can extend the life of the debt, allowing you to restart and renew the statute.

 Creditors who enter into long-term payment plans with their customers appreciate this way of extending the statute of limitations.
 Customers or clients may make regular small payments to reduce a large balance but not make a “dent” in the balance owed.
 Without tolling the statute of limitations, if the small customer payments continued for three, four, or six years, you would not be able to pursue legal action to collect the balance.

 2) Administrative Order

-During New York on Pause due to COVID-19, Governer Cuomo signed Administrative Order 202.8 extending the statute of limitations from March 22, 2020, to September 4, 2020.
-Creditors whose allowable time to file expired on or between those dates can now file and/or respond through September 4, 2020.
+During New York on Pause due to COVID-19 and during NY’s recovery, Governer Cuomo signed Administrative Order 202.8 extending the statute of limitations from March 22, 2020, to October 4, 2020.
+Creditors whose allowable time to file expired on or between those dates can now file and/or respond through October 4, 2020.